 Taiwan’s comprehensive one-piece Personal Data Protection Act (PDPA) is a milestone piece of legislation that paved the way for significant changes in privacy law.
-The PDPA applies to all public organizations, companies, and individuals regarding collecting, processing, use, and storage of all personally-identifying information.
+The PDPA applies to all public organizations, companies, and individuals regarding the collecting, processing, using, and storing of all personally-identifying information.
 Personal and family use exceptions apply, as does image data if it was collected at public activities or in public venues.

-Where some data privacy laws, such as China’s, name individual sources of personal data, Taiwan follows a more broad description.
+Where some data privacy laws, such as China’s, name individual sources of personal data, Taiwan follows a broader description.
 The PDPA applies to any information which could directly or indirectly identify an individual.
-This includes but is not limited to:
+This includes but is not limited to the following:

 - ID card details